jpodgorny/xsstokes_torus/README.md

 5. **Load the xsstokes_torus model** into XSPEC:

-   To use the xsstokes_torus model inside XSPEC, first the model package needs to be loaded and you can also setup a directory containing the xsstokes_torus set:
+   To use the xsstokes_torus model inside XSPEC, first the model package needs to be loaded and also setup a directory containing the xsstokes_torus set:

    `lmod stokestorus /path/to/xsstokes_torus-master`
    `xset XSDIR /path/to/xsstokes_torus-master`

 6. Then the **xsstokes_torus model may be used** in the usual way, e.g.: